HalfCodedPrince/hot_cold_rain/canon/02_style_guide.md

 - `canon/timeline/point_timeline.csv` (or `.txt` mirror with the same columns)
 - `canon/notes/{diegetic,rolls,snapshots,scratchpad}/`
 - `canon/art_refs/`

-## CSV formatting
-- No commas in summary or impact (use semicolons).`
-- Avoid quotes in any field unless you must (and if you do, make sure the line still has exactly 9 comma-separated fields).`
-- refs is a `|`-separated list of real files (anchors allowed, but the file must exist without the anchor).`
-- Always start refs with `canon/….`

 ## Front Matter Schemas (YAML)
 ### Entity (people/place/region/faction/biota/co-type)